Last updated on February 16, 2023

 Warren Instigator

-Yet another “when this creature deals combat damage to a player” trigger.
-If you manage to hit an opponent with Warren Instigator, you’re cheating two goblin creatures onto the battlefield.
+The “when this creature deals combat damage to a player” trigger is hard to achieve, so if you manage to hit an opponent with Warren Instigator, you’re cheating two goblin creatures onto the battlefield.

 Embercleave